null

 Why Cloth Diapers Need Stronger Cleaning Than Regular Laundry

-Cloth diapers and reusable incontinence products absorb significantly more soil than typical laundry items.
+Cloth diapers absorb significantly more soil than typical laundry items.
+They may contain:

 • urine salts